 Blended, Flavored, & Scented

-Commonly called red tea in China because of the reddish-copper colored liquor produced during infusion.
+Black tea is also commonly called red tea in China because of the reddish-copper colored liquor produced during infusion.
 Black tea flavors range from bold and smoky to nutty and sweet, and when we’re lucky it can even taste like chocolate.

 Black tea first appeared after China began exporting tea across the world as the Chinese found that a mild fermentation process allowed the tea to stay fresh for longer.
-Before the 17th century all Chinese tea was green.
+Before the 17th century, all Chinese tea was green.

 Phytochemicals in Black tea have been shown to stimulate the circulatory system, strengthen blood vessels and decrease the cholesterol level in the bloodstream.
 Black tea also contains caffeine.
 Woohoo!